bigbluebutton/bigbluebutton/docs/docs/new-features.md

 We have removed all use of Kurento Media Server.
 For the live media transmission we still rely on mediasoup.
 For the recording portion we make use of our own component `bbb-webrtc-recorder`.
 BigBlueButton 3.0 is the first release where we do not even install Kurento.

+#### Improved support for various SHA algorithms for checksum calculation

+In BigBlueButton 2.6.17/2.7.5 we added a new configuration property for bbb-apps-akka package under `services` called `checkSumAlgorithmForBreakouts`.
+By default the value is `"sha256"`.
+It controls the algorithm for checksum calculation for the breakout rooms join link.
+In case you overwrite bbb-web's `supportedChecksumAlgorithms` property removing sha256 you will need to set a supported algorithm here too.
+For example if you want to only use `sha512`, set `supportedChecksumAlgorithms=sha512` in `/etc/bigbluebutton/bbb-web.properties` and also set `checkSumAlgorithmForBreakouts="sha512"` in `/etc/bigbluebutton/bbb-apps-akka.conf` and then restart BigBlueButton.

 ### Development

 For information on developing in BigBlueButton, see [setting up a development environment for 3.0](/development/guide).